 - Wild Thumber Wheels with 4mm shaft adapters

 - small 3S battery like the Turnigy 1600mAh 3S 20C

 - any 8 channel (or more) transmitter like the Futaba T10J

 - Download and install the ION Studio configuration software

 - Connect the Roboclaw motor driver to your PC with a USB cable

 - Connect with ION Studio then on the General Settings page, set Control Mode = RC

 - Connect the yellow and white wires from the wheel encoders to the AUX OUT 3,4,5,6 pins as described on the wheel encoder wiki page

-- Connect the flight controller, motor driver and motors as shown below
+- Connect the autopilot, motor driver and motors as shown below

 Firmware used: Rover-3.5